About the Japan Karate Association

 Minister of Education, Culture, Sports Cup JKA All Japan Junior Karate Championship

-Owing to the rapid spread of Karatedo to young people, tournament for elementary and junior high school students’ was held separated from the 26th JKA All Japan Karate Championship.
+Owing to the rapid spread of Karatedo among young people, a tournament for elementary and junior high school students was held separated from the 26th JKA All Japan Karate Championship.
 Since then, JKA All Japan Junior Karate Championship has been held grandly.
+Similar to the adult version of the All Japan Karate Championship, only those who have won their regional tournaments can participate in the All Japa Junior Karate Championship.
 Like the Tournament for adult, only who won each regional Tournament can join this All Japan Junior karate Championship.

 Funakoshi Gichin Cup Karate World Championship Tournament